Package Details - Planning Your Trip to Peru

 One day prior to the trek, you will receive an important orientation meeting, we'll review trek arrangements, trail gear and packing tips, tipping and other cash needs, and trail documentation requirements.
 We collect any balance unpaid from you at this time in cash.
 Bills must be in good condition (no rips or missing corners please).

 If you have last minute change of plans due to airline or bus delays, you must advise us immediately.
 Please contact us

 or our Cusco office directly for alternative arrangements.

-In order to qualify for a student or child (15 years and younger) discount, we must receive a digital version (.jpg) of your ISIC STUDENT card.
+In order to qualify for a student or child (15 years and younger) discount, we must receive a digital version (.jpg) of your Student Identification card.

 The best way for us to receive your documentation is by email as a digital file attachment (.jpg).

 Hotels and airport transfers in Lima are available and can be easily arranged upon request.
 We are pleased to assist you with additional tour extensions prior to and following your tour.

 * When leaving Lima you will need to pay a $30.25 airport tax for the International flight and $6.05 for the domestic flight in cash at an airport counter.